darshanjain18/Manual-Automatic-Testing/README.md

-# 🧪 Manual & Automation Testing

-This is my first hands-on automation testing project.
+This is my first hands-on manual and automation testing project.
 While it's a basic implementation, it helped me understand the fundamentals of Selenium, Pytest, and test automation using Python.

 ## Features